-Impact Metric Baseline (1999) Benchmark 2015 Results Benchmark Achieved?
-Cost CE1: Total cost of waiting lists and admissions in dollars \$442,791 in wages for admissions staff \$629,199 or less in wages adjusted for CPI \$430,581 in wages for admissions staff Yes effectiveness CE2: Total time to complete waiting lists and admissions in staff hours 24,960 (12 FTE) staff 24,960 (12 20,800 (10 FTE) 14,560 (7 FTE) Yes Cost effectiveness Savings from agencies maintaining their own waiting lists 0 \$24,960 \$1,365 No Increase availability of affordable housing in combination with supportive services Number of applicants newly receiving housing through agency referrals or waiting lists 0 75 7 in 2015 (0 through the expedited waiting list and 7 through agency vouchers) No
+Impact Metric Baseline (1999) Benchmark 2016 Results Benchmark Achieved?
+Cost CE1: Total cost of waiting lists and admissions in dollars \$442,791 in wages for admissions staff \$637,893 or less in wages adjusted for CPI \$500,244 in wages for admissions staff Yes effectiveness CE2: Total time to complete waiting lists and admissions in staff hours 24,960 (12 FTE) 20,800 (10 FTE) or less 16,640 (8 FTE) Yes Cost effectiveness Savings from agencies maintaining their own waiting lists 0 \$24,960 \$3,510 No Increase availability of affordable housing in combination with supportive services Number of applicants newly receiving housing through agency referrals or waiting lists 0 75 18 in 2016 (0 through the expedited waiting list and 18 through agency vouchers) No

 SHA did not achieve the benchmark for applicants newly receiving housing through agency referrals or the expedited waiting list, or the related metric regarding time savings from these strategies.
-The decrease in public housing admissions through the expedited waiting list reflects a management decision to temporarily halt the processing of expedited applications in order to increase agency-wide capacity for admissions, and reflecting Seattle Housing Authority's increased ability to serve homeless households through general admissions with the secondary review process, which provides an intensive, individualized assessment process for applicants that may lack a current positive rental history.
-The number of Housing Choice Voucher admissions through agency referrals also decreased in 2015 because most of the existing contracts were not renewable and as a result the total number decreased over time.
-However, Seattle Housing Authority newly committed 22 additional agency vouchers, which will result in higher numbers for this metric in 2016.
+The decrease in public housing admissions through the expedited waiting list reflects a management decision to temporarily halt the processing of expedited applications in order to increase agency-wide capacity for admissions, and reflecting Seattle Housing Authority's increased ability to serve homeless households through general admissions with the secondary review process, which provides an intensive, individualized assessment process for applicants that may lack a current positive rental history and through project-based voucher contributions to the community's housing first efforts.
+The number of Housing Choice Voucher admissions through agency referrals also decreased in 2016 because most of the existing contracts are not renewable and as a result the total number has decreased over time.
+We may adjust benchmarks for these activities in future plans and reports once a permanent decision has been made about their implementation.